 Q3.
 The difference between S.I and C.I on an amount of Rs.
 30000 for 2 years is Rs.
 147. What is the rate of Interest?

 (a) 8 %

 (c) 9 %

 (d) 7 %

 Q4.
-If the ratio of difference of S.I and C.I. for two years and 3 years is 4:13.
+If the ratio of the difference between S.I and C.I. for two years and 3 years is 4:13.
 Find the rate of interest.

 (a) 20 %